Giant cell = a type of cell formed when individual cells merge

 Depending on the location and spread of the tumor, complete removal of a spinal GCT may not be safely possible.
 In such cases, several options are available.
 Subtotal (less than total) removal may help, especially when followed by focused or stereotactic radiation therapy.
 A nonsurgical procedure called embolization can slow the tumor’s growth by injecting a glue-like substance into its blood vessels, shutting off its blood supply.

 The experienced neurosurgeons at The Spine Hospital at The Neurological Institute of New York can tailor a treatment plan to each individual and situation.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
 Anderson (Pediatric) are experts in treating spinal giant cell tumors.
 They can also offer you a second opinion.